Merkava: Merkava Mark II

 In 2015 the IDF had begun a plan to take the old models out of storage and repurpose them as heavy armored personnel carriers.
 Cannons, turrets, and spaces used to store tank shells inside the hull were removed to create a personnel carrier that outperforms the lighter M113 APC.
 Converting hundreds of Mark II chassis provides a low-cost way to upgrade support units' abilities to perform medical, logistical, and rescue missions.

-By late 2016, after 33 years of service, the last conscripted brigade to operate Merkava IIs was scheduled to transition to Merkava III and Merkava IV tanks for battlefield missions, relegating the vehicles to reserve forces for border patrols during conflicts and conversion to personnel carriers.
+By late 2016, the last conscripted brigade to operate Merkava 2 was scheduled to transition to Merkava III and Merkava IV tanks for battlefield missions, relegating the vehicles to reserve forces for border patrols during conflicts and conversion to personnel carriers.

-Merkava Mark III
+Merkava Mark 3

-The Merkava Mark III was introduced in December 1989 and was in production until 2003.
-As of 2016, the Merkava III is by far the most numerous tank in frontline IDF service.
+The Merkava Mark 3 was introduced in December 1989 and was in production until 2003.
+As of 2016, the Merkava III was the most numerous tank in frontline IDF service.
 Compared to the Merkava II, it has upgrades to the drivetrain, powertrain, armament, and electronic systems.
 The most prominent addition was the incorporation of the locally developed IMI 120 mm gun.
 This gun and a larger 1200 hp diesel engine raised the total weight of the tank to 65 t, but the larger engine raised the maximum cruising speed to 60 km/h.

 The turret was re-engineered for movement independent of the tank chassis, allowing it to track a target regardless of the tank's movement.
 Many other changes were made, including: